 The adults who are already a part of your life are a major asset when it comes time to find a job.
 Scout leaders, religious leaders, volunteer organizers, and old bosses are great references and outlets to find potential jobs when you graduate.
 Unless you want to live in your childhood bedroom or set up camp in your mom’s basement for the long-haul, you should foster relationships with non-related adults who can speak to your character and qualities.

 If you are not already a member, join LinkedIn and setup a professional profile that shows off your skills, awards, and accomplishments.
-Join professional societies through your college, attend networking events, and do everything you can to meet as many people as possible.
+Join professional societies through your college, attend networking events with other college students, and do everything you can to meet as many people as possible.
 You never know who will look out for you, guide you in your career path, and maybe even offer you a job at their company.

 Learn Excel and Outlook